MegAnthonyKeogh/store/README.md

 ### Application Architechure/Flow
 This project is an MVC (Model-View-Controller) design that connects to SQL server.
 It has three distinct layers, and additional layers within it to comply with the enterprise format.
 The three overarching layers are:
-1. Client - composed of the View, the Controller, the View Models, and the View Model Controller (VMCs)
+1. Client - composed of the View, the Controller, the View Models, and the View Model Controller (VMCs) ..* The View is what is displayed in the browser to the user ..* The Controller decides what is shown based on the actions and the URL ..* The View Models or VMs are the shape of the objects being displayed.
 2. Business - composed of Entities or POCOs (Plain Old C# Object), and Business Logic, and the Object factory.
+..* The entities are the shape of the objects being use in this program and the shape the objects will be in the database.
+..* The business logic is any logic assigned from the business.
+This can be arbitrary rules, taxes etc.
+..* The object factory simply creates objects(and their interfaces) to be formed in whatever context they are needed.
+This is an abstract idea, but it allows the rest of the application to function and pass data to the user from the database and vice versa.
-3. Data - composed of the Data Access Layer and the Database
+3. Data - composed of the Data Access Layer and the Database ..* The data access layer is the connection to the database.
+It provides the connection and the commands.
+It also manipulates the data so that it will comply with SQL commands and terminology.
+..* The database includes the tables we need to keep inventory, customer orders and tax information.
+The data base also has stored procedures created to execute orders and their corresponding tax needs.